JiabingLiu/ECON847_PS2/README.md

 * We assume Generic -> not flavored unless otherwise stated, or colored package
 * Menthol/Flavored: Create the "possibly" for brands that have both varieties.
 * Assume that black-packaged cigarettes are flavored, following industry convention
+*  "Implied discount": assuming each buyer takes full advantage of the offer, actual_price = (1-implied_discount)*stricker price.
+Applies only to CIGARETTES B3G2F,CHINA BLK WHISKEY B1, CHINA BLK FIRE B1G1.
+*  * Does NOT include explicit discounts, such as MERIT ILT $5 OFF

 ## How to read unique_upccig_hardcoded.csv